petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 **OS Packages**: Installing additional OS packages for the Search service is not supported.

-**Pod Management Policy**: Elasticsearch nodes in a cluster must connect to each other in order to start successfully.
+**Pod Management Policy**: Elasticsearch nodes in a cluster must connect to each other to start successfully.
 For search services with multiple instances, the `podManagementPolicy` value in the service's `LCP.json` file must be set to `parallel` to avoid issues with the service starting up.

 ## Backup Service

-These limitations apply to the [Backup service](../platform-services/backup-service/backup-service-overview.md) in each Liferay Cloud environment:
+These limitations apply to the [Backup service](../platform-services/backup-service.md) in each Liferay Cloud environment:

 **Backup Consistency**: As with any process copying from a database with changing data, consistency between data in the database and document library cannot be guaranteed if a backup is created while updates are occurring.
-To ensure a completely consistent backup, coordinate with your database administrator to freeze updates while you perform a [manual backup](../platform-services/backup-service/backup-service-overview.md#creating-a-manual-backup).
+To ensure a completely consistent backup, coordinate with your database administrator to freeze updates while you perform a [manual backup](../platform-services/backup-service.md#creating-a-manual-backup).

 **Backup Size**: Before Liferay Cloud version 4.2.0, backups used [ephemeral storage](#file-storage).
 The size of backups in these versions is limited to the remaining space on a shared ephemeral disk, which may vary.

 **Backup Uploads**: Only one backup may be uploaded per minute.

-**Concurrent Operations**: Concurrent backup creation, restores, or uploads or not supported.
+**Concurrent Operations**: Concurrent backup creation, restores, or uploads are not supported.
 However, concurrent downloads are supported.

 **Resource Allocation**: The RAM and number of vCPUs allocated to the Backup service are determined by your subscription plan.
 The default allocation is 2 vCPUs and 1 GB of RAM for the service.